 - Hard Pulling – Hard pulling means you are physically having to hold the steering wheel at a certain angle in order to keep the vehicle moving straight.

 - Soft Pulling – Soft pulling occurs when the car tends to drift without much force if the driver has a light grip on the wheel.

 Another common sign that a vehicle needs an alignment is if the steering wheel shakes back and forth.
 This will occur because the poor alignment has resulted in at least one tire pointing in a separate direction from the others.
 This causes the car to try and move in two different directions at once, pulling the steering wheel back and forth.

 If you suspect that you’re having trouble with your alignment go ahead and check out your tires.
 You will likely notice strange tread wear if there is indeed an issue.

 It is very important to take care of bad alignment as soon as it becomes apparent in order to reduce safety hazards and prevent unnecessary tire wear.
-To schedule an appointment for professional wheel alignment in Laurel or Hyattsville bring your vehicle to a conveniently located All Tune and Lube.
+To schedule an appointment for professional wheel alignment in Laurel bring your vehicle to a conveniently located All Tune and Lube.
 Our team of ASE Certified technicians perform full service auto maintenance and repair.
-To schedule an appointment for expert auto repair in Hyattsville or Laurel just give us a call at the location nearest you!
+To schedule an appointment for expert auto repair in Laurel just give us a call at the location nearest you!